apache/spark/docs/streaming-custom-receivers.md

 ---

-Spark Streaming can receive streaming data from any arbitrary data source beyond the one's for which it has in-built support (that is, beyond Flume, Kafka, files, sockets, etc.).
+Spark Streaming can receive streaming data from any arbitrary data source beyond the one's for which it has in-built support (that is, beyond Flume, Kafka, Kinesis, files, sockets, etc.).
 This requires the developer to implement a *receiver* that is customized for receiving data from the concerned data source.
 This guide walks through the process of implementing a custom receiver and using it in a Spark Streaming application.